ponderworthy/the-box-of-no-return/README.md

 * Any dot-files (e.g., .calfpresets) need to be placed in the root of the user profile used for this purpose.

 * In the current implementation, there is just one sound card, so there is just one JACK server connected to real audio hardware; this is the default, which can be studied and controlled initially using 'cadence'.
+In production, it is configured and started at boot in BOOT-INITIAL.sh.
+Wiring can be seen and changed in 'catia'.

+* There are three JACK servers set up in these files which do not connect to hardware, they use the "dummy" driver.
+These are started in BOOT-INITIAL.sh also.